-In a typical ABC analysis, an initial collection of statistics $s^{\top}=(s_1,\ldots,s_p)$ is chosen by the modeller, the elements of which have the potential to be informative for the model parameters, $\theta^{\top}=(\theta_1,\ldots,\theta_q)$.
-Choice of these initial statistics is highly problem specific, and the number of candidate statistics, $p$, often considerably outnumbers the number of model parameters, $q$ i.e. $p>>q$ (e.g. \shortciteNP{BortotEtAl07,allingham+km09,LucianiEtAl09}).
-For example, \shortciteN{BortotEtAl07} and \shortciteN{allingham+km09} use the ordered observations $S(y)=(s_{(1)},\dots,s_{(p)})$ so that there is no loss of information at this stage.
-The analysis then proceeds by either using all $p$ statistics in full, or by attempting to reduce their dimension while minimising information loss.
-Note that the most suitable set of summary statistics for an analysis may be dataset dependent, as the information content of summary statistics may vary within the parameter space, $\Theta$ (an exception is when sufficient statistics are known).
-As such, any analysis should also consider establishing potentially different summary statistics when re-implementing any model with a different dataset.
+In a typical ABC analysis, an initial collection of statistics $s^{\top}=(s_1,\ldots,s_p)$ is chosen by the modeler, the elements of which have the potential to be informative for the model parameters, $\theta^{\top}=(\theta_1,\ldots,\theta_q)$.
+Choice of these initial statistics is highly problem specific, and the number of candidate statistics, $p$, often considerably outnumbers the number of model parameters, $q$, that is, $p\gg q$ (e.g., \cite{BortotEtAl07}; \cite{allingham+km09}; \cite{LucianiEtAl09}).
+For example, \citet{BortotEtAl07} and \citet{allingham+km09} use the ordered observations $S(y)=(s_{(1)},\ldots,s_{(p)})$ so that there is no loss of information at this stage.
+The analysis then proceeds by either using all $p$ statistics in full or by attempting\vadjust{\goodbreak} to reduce their dimension while minimizing information loss.
+Note that the most suitable set of summary statistics for an analysis may be data set dependent, as the information content of summary statistics may vary within the parameter space, $\Theta$ (an exception is when sufficient statistics are known).
+As such, any analysis should also consider establishing potentially different summary statistics when re-implementing any model with a different data set.

-Methods of summary statistics dimension reduction for ABC can be broadly classified into three non-mutually exclusive classes.
-The first class of methods follows a {\it best subset selection} approach.
-Here, candidate subsets are evaluated and ranked according to various information-based criteria, such as measures of sufficiency \cite{JoyceMarjoram08} or the entropy of the posterior distribution \cite{NunesBalding10}.
+Methods of summary statistics dimension reduction for ABC can be broadly classified into three nonmutually exclusive classes.
+The first class of methods follows a \textit{best subset selection} approach.
+Here, candidate subsets are evaluated and ranked according to various information-based criteria, such as measures of sufficiency (\cite{JoyceMarjoram08}) or the entropy of the posterior distribution (\cite{NunesBalding10}).
 In this article we contribute additional criteria for this process derived from Akaike and Bayesian information criteria arguments.
-From these criteria, the highest ranking subset (or alternatively, a subset consisting of those summary statistics which demonstrate clear importance) is then chosen for the final analysis.
+From these criteria, the highest ranking subset (or, alternatively, a subset consisting of those summary statistics which demonstrate clear importance) is then chosen for the final analysis.